 A graphics API provides a set of standardized commands and functions that allow developers to communicate with a computer’s GPU.
 OpenGL is a graphics API created by the Khronos Group that has had a rich history of development since 1992.
 Pertinent to this paper is the fact that OpenGL versions lower than 3.0 are referred to as legacy OpenGL \cite{wright2007opengl}, as they use a deprecated fixed function pipeline.
 Legacy OpenGL was designed before the advent of programmable shaders and is characterized by computationally expensive CPU operations, e.g., immediate mode vertex attribute specification.
 In addition to reduced performance due to CPU overhead, legacy OpenGL has limited support for modern graphics debuggers and profilers, such as RenderDoc \cite{castorina2023mastering} and NVIDIA Nsight Graphics \cite{iyer2016gpu}.

 Modern OpenGL (versions 3.0 to 4.6) progressively shifted towards a more programmable graphics pipeline, adding support for features like programmable shaders, compute shaders, and multi-threaded command buffer submission, among others.
 In 2017, active development of OpenGL was ceased in favor of the newer Vulkan API, making OpenGL 4.6 the final version.
-This is relevant as dynamic simulators relying on OpenGL will never receive support for new GPU features, such as hardware-accelerated ray tracing.
+This is relevant as dynamic simulators relying on OpenGL will never receive support for new GPU features, such as hardware-accelerated ray-tracing.
 Moreover, GPU manufacturers and driver developers may decide to stop supporting the OpenGL specification, as seen by Apple deprecating OpenGL on all of their platforms in 2018.
-Overall, it was decided to migrate AMBF directly to Vulkan instead of a newer OpenGL version to ensure long-term support for the simulator in modern systems.
+Overall, it was decided to support Vulkan instead of a newer OpenGL version to ensure long-term support for the rendering engine on modern hardware.